Texas Tech Red Raiders football: Head coaches

 Texas Tech has had 17 head coaches, and three-interim head coaches.
-Five coaches have won conference championships with the Red Raiders: Pete Cawthon, Dell Morgan, DeWitt Weaver, Steve Sloan, and Spike Dykes.
+Six coaches have won conference championships with the Red Raiders: Pete Cawthon, Dell Morgan, DeWitt Weaver, Steve Sloan, Spike Dykes, and Joey McGuire.
 Mike Leach is the only head Texas Tech football coach to win a division title.
 Dykes is the all-time leader in games and years coached, while Leach is the all-time leader in overall wins.
 Higginbotham is, in terms of winning percentage, the worst coach the Red Raiders have had; winning only one game while losing seven, and tying two, giving him a .200 winning percentage.
 Cawthon's .693 winning percent ranks as the highest among the coaches.

 Morgan, Weaver, Dykes, and Leach have each received Coach of the Year honors from at least one organization.
 Morgan was named Border Conference Coach of the Year in 1949.
 Twice—in 1951 and 1953—Weaver was named the Border Conference's Coach of the Year.
 Dykes was named Southwest Conference Coach of the Year in 1989 and two other years.
 Dykes was also named the first Big 12 Conference Coach of the Year in 1996.
 In 2008, Leach was the second Texas Tech head coach to be named Big 12 Conference Coach of the Year.
 The same season, Leach was also named the FieldTurf/Howie Long Coach of the Year and was awarded the Woody Hayes Trophy and George Munger Award; all three awards recognize the top collegiate coach of the season.
 Kliff Kingsbury became the first Big 12 Conference coach to begin his career with 7 wins in 2013.